ucdrstdenis/The-Awareness/README.md

 ## I apologize for putting this here, but I have no other way of getting in touch with you, and I doubt anybody else will see this anyway.

 Snake-sign.
 Watch.
 Key.
 Thank you for leading me to the answers.
+This wouldn't be possible without you.